 Working with us

-Our core work and priority is to support emerging or unfunded groups and movements who are working to support social & racial justice.
+Our priority is to support emerging or unfunded groups and movements who are working to support social & racial justice.

 First HourAlways free for all community groups – this will include a call with Samara, Keya or another consultant to discuss your needs, provide any initial advice or answer any questions in the time we have.

-Unfunded GroupsWe have been grant funded to provide legal support for social and racial justice organisations social and justice organisations, and we can find ways to support you with the legal advice you might need.
+Unfunded GroupsWe have been grant funded to provide legal support for social and racial justice organisations, and we can usually find ways to support you with the legal advice you might need, if we have the relevant expertise.

 WorkshopsWe offer workshops for funders, grantees of funders and other community groups.
 We will always take a pragmatic approach to financial contributions.
 There is a sliding scale of costs depending on the size and resource of the organisation.
-As a general indication we would ask for between £350-1350.
-For workshops for funders (for example where we are working with a funder board or committee) we would ask for between £1350 – £2600.
+As a general indication we would ask for between £350-650 from community organisations/community resourcing groups, depending on the size of the group and the length of the workshop.

 We aim to disrupt/dismantle traditional lawyer client dynamics.
 Therefore, with every project we aim to collaborate and share learnings which contribute to a shared sense of community.